 If you’ve seen me at some point in the last month, there’s a really great chance that I’ve mentioned that I was going to Florida after my graduation/ birthday.
 This inevitably led to the usual questions: who are you going with?
 Is there someone you’re visiting or meeting?
+No and no.

 I booked a vacation to Fort Lauderdale.
 By myself.
 No one came with me.
 I didn’t see anyone I knew (except for a random classmate from high school that happened to board the same flight as me).
-And I loved every rain and cloud filled minute of it.

 Here’s 6 reasons why you should travel alone at least once in your life!

 I’d be lying if I said I didn’t panic a little bit the day before I left for the airport.
 Not the usual “did i forget anything” panic.
 But the kind where I almost regretted the trip that had yet to happen.
 And that right there was why I knew I wanted to do this.

 - Because it forces you to be decisive.

 Ask any of my friends how decisive I am.
 First, they’ll probably laugh in your face, then they’ll say I can’t make a simple decision to save my life.
 Traveling alone forced me to make decisions, otherwise nothing would happen.
 Did I want to go out?
 Get something to eat?
 Go to the beach?
 The only person I had to factor into these decisions was me!

 - Because it’ll help you face your (irrational) fears.

 I am irrationally paranoid/ convinced that the world is constantly judging me.
 Maybe some people are, but when you think about it, no one really cares!
 I went to coffee shops, Flamingo Gardens, the spa, the pool & beach, and restaurants— all by myself!!!
 People very well could have been judging me as they saw me alone, but I was having too much fun to really think about it, or care.

 - Being alone and feeling lonely are two completely different things.